-By structuring a dental plan so it provides generous benefits for prevention and the early detection and correction of dental disease, hopefully only a minimal amount of Major dental care will ever be needed.
-When it is required, however, a plan's benefits should provide enough assistance (on the order of 50% of the cost or so) so that obtaining it is possible.
+By structuring a plan so it provides generous benefits for prevention and the early detection and correction of problems, hopefully only a minimal amount of Major dental care will ever be needed.
+When it is required, however, a plan's benefits should provide enough assistance so that obtaining it is possible.

 Use this link for details about ideal/customary coverage for Major services (included procedures, benefit rates).

 June 2003 / Last revision/evaluation: 4/29/14.
 (Animated-Teeth.com authorship information.)